|100||Introduction to Watson Assistant||Article|

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README.md file.

 This code pattern showed how you can use the IBM Watson Node.js SDK to include conversation interaction, anger detection, natural language understanding, and answer discovery in a banking chatbot.
 The code pattern is part of the Watson Assistant learning path.
-To continue the learning and learn about more Watson Assistant features, take a look at the next code pattern, Create a Google Action with Watson Assistant.
+To continue the learning and learn about more Watson Assistant features, take a look at the next code pattern, Create a web-based chatbot with voice input and output.